Current Graduate Students

 Hayley Cotter, PhD Candidate

-Hayley's dissertation, "'On Neptunes Watry Realmes': Maritime Law and English Renaissance Literature," probes the intersection of legal and literary history.
+Hayley Cotter's dissertation, 'On Neptunes Watry Realmes': Maritime Law and English Renaissance Literature, probes the intersection of legal and literary history.
 Using an interdisciplinary approach, it considers the fictional oceans of early modern poetry and drama in the context of contemporary legal debates concerning the law of the sea.
-She has presented papers on a variety of topics, including the English admiralty jurisdiction debates, maritime boundaries in Michael Drayton's Poly-Olbion, and maritime law in Edmund Spenser's The Faerie Queene.
-She has forthcoming articles on printed maritime law in seventeenth-century England and popular English accounts of piracy, 1609-1675.
+Her second project investigates the role of Neptune in early modern English literary and visual culture.
+Broadly, she is interested in the visuality of English law, the relationship between text and image, sixteenth-century printed German books, and early modern English and German literature.

 Becky S. Friedman, PhD Candidate